AbdulMustaf/Technical_Interview_Coding_Platform/README.md

   3. Then, compile and run 2 or more instances of `Client.java`.
   4. Login screens will appear.
 Create a new account(s) or refer to `users.csv` for 2 premade accounts.
   5. Once both clients are logged in, the editor will appear on the left and the chat on the right.
 There will also be a dropdown menu named "File" in the top left to open and save files.

----

-### Demonstration Of Functionality
-The video below demonstrates and talks briefly about the different functions that our application performs.

 ### Troubleshooting
 **Port unavailable/already in use:**